Silas-silas-silas/movie-theater-sim/README.md

 ### **Transaction Logging**

 * Every ticket sale creates a transaction entry.
-* Allows undoing the latest sale.
 * Generates a ranking of movies based on number of purchases.

 ### **Simulation Output**

 * Tickets sold per movie
 * Total revenue
-* Number of customers processed
 * Number of transactions
 * Movie ranking by popularity